Charadriiformes / Scolopacidae / Calidris

 Conservation

-Listed as Vulnerable globally by IUCN in 2021, with an estimated 60,000 to 120,000 mature individuals and a decreasing population trend.
-Major threats include habitat loss from wetland reclamation for aquaculture, and degradation through clearing, inundation, draining, or infilling - particularly in Australia where it reduces foraging and roosting sites crucial for building energy reserves for migration to Siberian breeding grounds.
-Additional pressures include loss of riparian vegetation, invasive species, water pollution, hydrological changes, human disturbance from residential and recreational activities, hunting, vehicle collisions, aircraft strikes, and predation by foxes and cats.
+Listed as Vulnerable by the IUCN (2021) with an estimated 60,000 to 120,000 mature individuals and a decreasing population trend.
+Major threats include habitat loss from land reclamation for aquaculture, wetland clearing, draining, and infilling in staging and wintering areas.
+Additional threats include habitat degradation from invasive species, pollution, hydrological changes, human disturbance, hunting, vehicle collisions, aircraft strikes, and predation by foxes and cats.

 Source: Wikipedia · CC BY-SA 3.0